-Casa de Phillips contains one Dr. of Industrial Organizational Psychology, one former special education teacher with a masters in Clinical Child Psychology turned stay-at-home mom, one adorable preschool boy with such a zest for life he can barely sleep past 5am, and one spunky three year old girl whose birth we blogged live (that little fact will likely come back to haunt her in junior high).
+Casa de Phillips contains one Dr. of Industrial Organizational Psychology, one former special education teacher with a masters in Clinical Child Psychology turned stay-at-home/homeschool/carpool extradonaire mom, one blonde haired boy whose goal is to read every book in the local library, and one spunky girl who dances wherever she goes and whose birth we blogged live (that little fact will likely come back to haunt her in junior high).

 Basically we are the typical family living out daily life, whose ups and downs I often record on this blog.